Long Island School Performance & Rankings

 CountyCohort SizeGraduatesGraduation Rate (%)

-Note: County averages are weighted by district cohort size (graduates ÷ total cohort).
+Note: County averages are weighted by district cohort size using graduates divided by total cohort.
 District-by-district results are listed below.
+Elementary-only districts do not graduate students and are not included in graduation-rate comparisons.

 Graduation Rates by District — Nassau County (2023–24, 4-Year Cohort, August)